seignovert/pyvims/README.rst

 Disclaimer
 ----------
-This project is not supported or endorsed by either JPL, NAIF or NASA.
+This project is not supported or endorsed by either JPL or NASA.
 The code is provided "as is", use at your own risk.